Rio Natsume

 Rio Natsume (夏目理緒, Rio Natsume) is a Japanese gravure idol.
 She has released several DVDs and photobooks and has appeared in several TV shows in Japan.

+Career

 In 2005, Natsume was featured in a video game called "Gal of the Sparrow 2", which also features other popular J-idols such as Chikako Sakuragi, Saori Yamamoto, Yuka Watanabe, Akari, Kaede Shimizu, Hitomi Okada and Hatsune Matsushima.
 This DVD/video game is sold only in Japan.

 In 2009, she came in number seven in the online magazine AskMen.com's list of "Top 10: Japanese Models."